-Significant interaction on the IM Clerkship is defined as working with a supervising attending for five clinical days.
-It is the student's responsibility to be carrying 1-3 patients/day (goal is minimum of two patients/day by end of Week 1) at all times while on the medicine service.
-Thus, within 5 working days the student will have had the opportunity to present approximately 10 patients to the supervising attending, ensuring adequate exposure to the student's work to fairly assess his/her performance.
+Significant interaction in the IM Clerkship is defined as working with a supervising attending for five clinical days.
+It is the student's responsibility to be carrying 2-3 patients/day (goal is minimum of two patients/day by end of Week 1) at all times while on the medicine service.
+Thus, within five working days the student will have had the opportunity to present approximately ten patients to the supervising attending, ensuring adequate exposure to the student's work to fairly assess his/her performance.

-Attending physicians who have a faculty title may complete an end of rotation assessment form (EOR).
-In the instance that only one end-of-rotation assessment is submitted, it will be a collaborative assessment from the preceptors who had significant interaction with the student.
+Attending physicians (with faculty title) can complete an end-of-rotation (EOR) assessment form.
+In the instance that only one EOR assessment is submitted, it will need to be a collaborative assessment from the preceptors who had significant interaction with the student.
 When only a single faculty member has been assigned to work with a student, this faculty member must provide the assessment for the student.
 The clerkship EOR assessment form is distributed through one45.